eCook Meal

 CRUNCHY CRUMB

 Place a pan over medium-high heat with a drizzle of oil and a knob of butter.
-Once hot, add the breadcrumbs, ½ of the chopped thyme and seasoning.
+Once hot, add the breadcrumbs, ½ of the chopped Thyme and seasoning.
 Fry for 2-3 minutes until the breadcrumbs have browned, shifting occasionally.
 Remove from the pan on completion and place in a bowl.
-Mix through the lemon zest and ½ of the grated cheese.
+Mix through the Lemon zest and ½ of the grated cheese.
 Set aside for serving.

 CREAMY & BOOZY

 Thoroughly rinse the halved leeks and finely chop.
 Return the pot (used to boil the gnocchi) to a medium heat with a drizzle of oil.
 When hot, add the chopped leeks and fry until starting to soften, 4-5 minutes, shifting occasionally.
-Add in the grated garlic, the artichoke heart quarters and the remaining thyme and fry for 1-2 minutes, shifting constantly, until fragrant.
+Add in the grated Garlic, the artichoke heart quarters and the remaining thyme and fry for 1-2 minutes, shifting constantly, until fragrant.
 Stir through the white wine until almost evaporated.
 Add in the reserved pasta water and mix to combine.
 Leave to simmer for 2-3 minutes until slightly reduced.
 Remove from the heat and cover to keep warm.

 WHILE THE SAUCE IS SIMMERING...